 Commonly Used Arguments¶

--c CONFIG, --config=CONFIG- Specify the path to a config file or Python module.
+-c CONFIG, --config=CONFIG- Specify a config file in the form

 -b BIND, --bind=BIND- Specify a server socket to bind.
 Server sockets can be any of

 -w WORKERS, --workers=WORKERS- The number of worker processes.
 This number should generally be between 2-4 workers per core in the server.
 Check the FAQ for ideas on tuning this parameter.

 -k WORKERCLASS, --worker-class=WORKERCLASS- The type of worker process to run.
 You’ll definitely want to read the production page for the implications of this parameter.
 You can set this to

 -n APP_NAME, --name=APP_NAME- If setproctitle is installed you can adjust the name of Gunicorn process as they appear in the process system table (which affects tools like

 We also provide integration for both Django and Paster applications.